johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 The *solid food*, or *strong meat[^cf15]* of God's word is reserved for those who have become committed disciples, for whom biblical teaching:

--	Provides a fruitful source of insight, conviction, trust, knowledge, wisdom and understanding;
+-	provides a fruitful source of insight, conviction, trust, knowledge, wisdom and understanding;

--	Develops and deepens their knowledge and appreciation of messianic life, spirituality and vocational service.
+-	develops and deepens their knowledge and appreciation of messianic life, spirituality and vocational service.

 ### Spiritual revelation ###

-The spirit and power of *revelation* plays a vital role with respect to the messianic teaching ministry—as the disciples experienced when they met the risen Messiah.
+The spirit of *revelation* plays a vital role in messianic teaching ministry—as the disciples experienced when they met the risen Messiah.

-Luke 24:44-49
+Luke 24:45-47
 :	He opened their minds, so that they could understand the Scriptures, telling them *Here is what it says: The Messiah is to suffer and to rise from the dead on the third day; in his name repentance, leading to forgiveness of sins, is to be proclaimed to people from all nations.*

 Revelation is a gift of the Spirit that opens our understanding to spiritual truths and realities.
-The Spirit of God expands our human understanding to incorporate spiritual truths that are not obtained by, or received within our natural, rational minds, but are revealed to our heart, or spirit.[^cf16]
+The Spirit of God expands our human understanding to incorporate spiritual truths that are not obtained by, nor received within, our natural, rational minds, but are revealed to our heart, or spirit.[^cf16]

+Consider the following three concepts, which are related linguistically:

 Rational
-:	The natural mind of human beings is limited to *rational* knowledge, which is based upon human logic and reasoning;
+:	The natural mind of human beings is limited to *rational* knowledge—which is based upon human logic and reasoning;

 Relational
-:	The Spirit bring us into a personal, *relational* knowledge of God, which is based upon knowing and being known by the Messiah;
+:	The Spirit brings us into a personal, *relational* knowledge of God—which is based upon knowing and being known by the Messiah;

 Revelational
-:	Personal knowledge of the Messiah is rooted in *revelational* knowledge, imparted to the prophets and apostles, which is based upon historical, covenantal relationship with God.
+:	The Spirit brings us into deeper, *revelational* knowledge of God's will and purpose—which is based upon renewed, inspired spiritual insight and comprehension of the historical, covenantal faith, revealed originally to the prophets and apostles.

-This is why Jesus challenged his disciples to recognise that covenantal, relational life is vital to understanding his teaching; many do not understand God's ways, because they have no experience of, or desire to do God's will:
+This is why Jesus challenged his disciples to recognise that covenantal, relational life is vital to understanding his teaching: many do not understand God's ways because they have no experience of, or desire to do, God's will.

 John 7:17
-:	If any man desires to do God's pleasure, he will know, have the needed illumination to recognise and can tell for himself, whether the teaching is from God or whether I am speaking from myself and of my own accord and on my own authority.
+:	If any man desires to do His will (God's pleasure), he will know (have the needed illumination to recognise and can tell for himself) whether the teaching is from God or whether I am speaking from myself and of my own accord and on my own authority.

 ### The Word of God in its fullness ###

-*The word of God in its fullness[^cf17]* incorporates two interrelated aspects that balance and complement each other: pastoral and prophetic.
+*The word of God in its fullness[^cf17]* incorporates two interrelated aspects that balance and complement each other: *pastoral* and *prophetic*.
+Having said that, in practice, the distinction is not always obvious.

 #### Pastoral teaching ####

-Pastoral teaching is effectively directed towards preserving and applying the accumulated wisdom, knowledge, understanding and traditions of messianic community,[^cf18] including:
+Pastoral teaching is generally directed towards preserving, communicating and applying the accumulated wisdom, knowledge, understanding and traditions of messianic community,[^cf18] including:

+-	Edifying disciples into *the Way* of following the Messiah;

 -	Studying and interpreting scripture (theology);

 -	Understanding the historical narratives and identity of messianic communities and denominations.

 Pastoral teaching and theology can tend to become inwardly protective of tradition, as well as unhelpfully shackled to modern academic standards.
-This leads to spiritual sterility, generational inertia and a growing lack of effective engagement with those outside the Messianic Community.
+This leads to spiritual sterility, generational inertia and a growing lack of effective engagement with those outside of messianic community.

 #### Prophetic teaching ####

 Prophetic teaching is directed towards interpreting the historical, contextual *signs of the times[^cf19]* that call for an appropriate response from messianic communities, including:

--	Weighing and critiquing the culture[^cf20] of messianic communities and their response to God's historical, contextual, *missional purposes*, amongst the nations.
+-	Weighing and critiquing the culture[^cf20] of messianic communities and their response to God's historical, contextual, missional purposes amongst the nations.

 -	Offering and relating *the word of life[^cf21]* to those outside of messianic community, including appropriately weighing and critiquing human culture, in the light of God's words.

-Historically, prophetic teaching has tended to be treated as a threat to mainstream expressions of Christianity, leading to a marginalisation of new movements and a deepening of mainstream inertia.
+Prophetic teaching has historically tended to represent a threat to mainstream expressions of Christianity, leading to a marginalisation of new movements and a deepening of mainstream inertia.

 ### — Option — ⌥ ###